The Alternative Workforce is Now Mainstream

 Organizations aren’t leveraging the alternative workforce to its full potential

-To leverage its full potential to enhance company performance (figure 3), companies need to switch from a tactical approach of filling slots to the strategic engagement of alternative work as a long-term solution.
+And yet, while according to the Harvard Business Review, 81% of companies believe freelancers are important to their organization — only 38% say they are effective when it comes to managing them.
+To leverage the freelance revolutions’ full potential in enhancing company performance, companies need to switch from a tactical approach of simply filling vacant slots to the strategic engagement of alternative work as a long-term solution.

 A strategic approach to the alternative workforce

 It’s a complex process.
-Even some of the companies with proper policies in place, there’s a lack of an organization-wide approach.
+Even in some companies where there are proper policies in place, there’s often a lack of an organization-wide approach.

-Companies need an approach that allows it to connect the right role with the right talent, regardless of how it’s sourced.
-And this can not be achieved without connecting the various business functions which are often involved in this process in a fragmented way, including procurement, IT, and HR.
+Companies need a strategy that allows the business to connect the right role with the right talent, regardless of how it’s sourced, and as 87% of respondents to the Deloitte survey agree — to match skills with organizational goals.
+This can not be achieved without connecting the various business functions which are often involved in this process in a fragmented way, including procurement, IT, and HR.

-Often, with new process implementations comes the need for new tools, and some organizations are already taking advantage of a growing offer of alternative workforce management tools, with some key acquisitions happening in the market.
-These tools are developed to connect all key stakeholders involved in managing several workforce segments and types.
+Often, with new process implementations comes the need for new tools, and some organizations are already taking advantage of a growing number of alternative workforce management tools, with some key acquisitions happening in the market.
+These tools are developed from the ground up to manage the freelance workforce, and to connect all key stakeholders involved in managing this critical element of the business.

 Integrating alternative workforce with internal teams

-Companies that take these challenges seriously and adopt an on-demand talent platform have a better chance to access and effectively employ talented workers from all segments of the labor pool, promoting diversity of the workforce, accelerating time to market and boosting business growth.
+Companies that take these challenges seriously and adopt dedicated tools such as a freelancer management system have a better chance to access and effectively employ talented workers from all segments of the labor pool, promoting diversity of the workforce, accelerating time to market and boosting business growth.